Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 The lawyer’s reply was: “You should love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind, and your neighbor as yourself.”
 In Luke 10:28, we have Jesus acknowledge the lawyer’s reply as having answered correctly, telling him that by doing what he said he will live.

 Jerusalem and Jericho are connected by a 27 Kilometer road.
 This road is quite steep, dropping over 4800 KM in altitude.
-In the times of Jesus this road was notorious for robbers and thieves.
-The prospect of travelling this route and encountering a victim as described in the parable is quite within reason.
+In the times of Jesus, this road was notorious for robbers and thieves.
+The prospect of traveling this route and encountering a victim as described in the parable is quite within reason.

 So if the priest and Levite had decided to not stop to help this man, we would not be surprised if Samaritan had decided to do the same.
 Instead, we see in Luke 10:33 that the Samaritan shows compassion and acts on his compassion by stopping and treating his wound, then taking the man to an inn on his own animal, and paid in advance for the man’s room and board; promising to return and pay for any more spent for the care of the man.